-> - Account Credited (Column 2): This is the account name which is credited as a result of the receipt of cash in the books of accounts.
+- Account Credited (Column 2): This is the account name that is credited due to the receipt of cash in the books of accounts.

-> - Ref (Column 3): The reference column is used to enter the internal reference number of the account to which the journal entry belongs.
+- Ref (Column 3): The reference column is used to enter the internal reference number of the account to which the journal entry belongs.

-> - Other Accounts Cr (Column 9): This column is used to record the receipt of cash from other sources which include the receipt of cash for interest, rent and the sale of fixed assets, etc.
+- Other Accounts Cr (Column 9): This column is used to record the receipt of cash from other sources, including cash for interest, rent, the sale of fixed assets, etc.

-> List of Transactions
+List of Transactions

 - 07/08/2019 – Cash Sales made of £5,000.

 - 12/08/2019 – Cash received from credit customer Douglas of £490 after-sales discount of £10.

 - 14/08/2019 – Cash Sales made of £7,000.